cnbbooks/lfe-casting-spels/book/part1/1-setup.md

 ![](../images/reset.jpg)

-Keep in mind, though, this will clean *verything* up!
+Keep in mind, though, this will clean *everything* up!
 You'll have to start over again!